 The charity was first known as ‘pole2pole’ before being later renamed ‘The Muscular Help Foundation’ and then finally ‘The Muscle Help Foundation‘.
 Learn more about the charity’s impact, the team and its current Trustee Board and do also find out more about our work & governance, Trustees, financial history, accounts & annual returns, our governing document & of course key contact information on the Charity Commission’s website.

 Shared experiences can be powerfully transformative in nature – MHF delivers what it calls Muscle Dreams for children, young people and young adults (8-28yrs) in the UK with the muscle wasting disease, Muscular Dystrophy (MD) and allied neuromuscular conditions.
 These highly-personalised, restorative experiences are uplifting, joyful and often cathartic in nature.
 See testimonials from some of our beneficiaries, families, volunteers and also special messages of support from Lorraine Kelly CBE, Sir Kenneth Branagh (an MHF Patron), Sir Richard ‘Dickie’ Attenborough and most recently, Miriam Margolyes OBE to name a few.

 MHF is a small, multi award-winning, family-centred charity (entrenched in family values) with national reach – currently, it employs one full-time paid member of staff.
 It has a singular focus to deliver 657 Muscle Dreams, that’s one life-changing experience for every muscle in the human body.

-Anchored at the heart of the charity is a unique initiative designed to allow anyone to quickly grasp, support and champion our work – learn more about the #powerof657 and how you can get involved by either fundraising for us, joining our Muscle Warrior tribe as a volunteer or becoming a strategic corporate partner.
+Anchored at the heart of MHF’s work is a unique initiative designed to allow anyone to quickly grasp, support and champion our work – learn more about the #powerof657 and how you can get involved by either fundraising for us, joining our Muscle Warrior tribe as a volunteer or becoming a strategic corporate partner.